XertroV/jekyll-export/spec/fixtures/_posts/2014-05-11-exclude-this-post.md

 ---
-sitemap: false
+export: false
 ---

-This post should not appear in the sitemap.
+This post should not appear in the export.